ZingoChan/FocusPaint/README.md

-# FocusPaint
+# Introducing FocusPaint 🎨✨ - A basic painting program designed to help artists focus.
-A basic painting program made from a 14-yo dum dum 🎨✨
+Pure, visual C++, but veri cool for all 😎👍